LakshyaaSoni/website-4/README.md

 # Deployment

 The process of creating a full production deployment (at least of the API service) is provided in `mcsn_api/README.md`.
 To summarize, this project uses Ansible to provision servers with appropriate permissions, firewalls, and user accounts to build and run generic services.
-It does _not yet_ create specialized servers for difference services.
+It does _not yet_ create specialized servers for different services.